yogeshwar607/shreemoryacabs/SEO_STRATEGY.md

 **Review Strategy:**
 - Goal: 50+ reviews with 4.5+ rating in 3 months
-- Send WhatsApp message after every ride: "Thanks for choosing GreenEVCabs!
+- Send WhatsApp message after every ride: "Thanks for choosing Shree Morya Cabs!
 Please share your experience with a quick Google review [link]"
 - Respond to ALL reviews within 24 hours
 - Include keywords naturally in responses